three-bedroom-apartment/TBA/src/about.md

 tags: page
 ---

-TBA is a desperate attempt at novel thought.
+TBA is
 Interested in the failure of language, and
-contemporary materials, techlnogies, and processes etc. iconography and the social, modes of art
+contemporary materials, techlnogies, and processes etc

-Navigating rapid change
-Playing my assigned roles
-multi-discplinary falling apart.
-Search
+multi-discplinary falling apart

 contact: tba023305@gmail.com